mozilla/mig/doc/agent.rst

 		"version": "201407310027+bcbdd94.prod"
 	}

-It's possible on an endpoint information in the environment will change.
+The agent sends information about the OS configuration and it's environment to the scheduler periodically.
+This includes information like the hostname of the system it is running on, IP addresses assigned, AWS instance related information, and others.
+It's possible on an endpoint this changes while the agent is running.
 For example, a new IP address could be assigned via DHCP.
 The agent periodically checks the system; if changes to the environment are detected the heartbeat message will automatically be updated to include those changes.
 The frequency environment checks occur can be controlled through the ``refreshenv`` configuration option in the agent configuration file, or the ``REFRESHENV`` variable in the agent built-in configuration.

 Check-In mode
 ~~~~~~~~~~~~~